andrewKOwong/mixedconclusions/content/blog/twohourjobsearch/index.md

 remaining in the end.
 Listing such a large number also surfaces a lot of employers you normally wouldn't think about.

-Dalton warns strongly that while making this list, you should not get distracted and start researching the companies, as that is task-switching that creates mental drag preventing you from moving through this process swiftly.
+Dalton warns strongly that while making this list, you should not get distracted and start researching the companies, as that is task-switching which creates mental drag preventing you from moving through this process swiftly.

 There are 4 approaches to coming up with this list:
 1) Dream employers: